kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 Even though we have these closures, it's still a total of 684 bytes.
-Again, in this contrived example it's not that dramatic, but in the real world it is often quite dramatic!
+Again, in this contrived example it's not that dramatic, but in the real world it is often quite dramatic as the original `generic_speak` or later `generic_speak_strings` could have quite a lot of code!

+> **Warning**
-#### The Caveat!
+> The Caveat!
+Conversion performance and allocations

 I mentioned there is a caveat to the above.
-We created a whole new `Vec<String>` to pass to the inner function which is another allocation.
+We created a whole new `Vec<String>` to pass to the inner function which is another allocation and has it's own performance implications.
 However, perhaps this is a case were an extra allocation like that is acceptable compared to the code bloat and compile times.
 You'll have to be the judge in your specific case.

 This is also partially only due to the strange contrived API I used for this example as well!

+# Conclusion

+We learned that Rust will duplicate generic functions for all concrete types that use said function, causing a lot of code duplication.
+By turning our generic function into a small wrapping shim, that immediately dispatches to an internal *non-generic* function only the shim gets duplicated while all our "real code" stays as a single logical function.

 [cargo-llvm-lines]: https://crates.io/crates/cargo-llvm-lines
 [cargo-bloat]: https://crates.io/crates/cargo-bloat